 (13) A Filing Entity may submit only one single average value ($/MWh) for the O&M cost of operation above LSL.

-(14) A Filing Entity with a currently effective Long Term Service Agreement Contract (LTSA) for the overhaul and maintenance work on a Resource or specific components of a Resource may include the costs described within that LTSAas Verifiable O&M costs if the following conditions are met:
+(14) A Filing Entity with a currently effective Long Term Service Agreement Contract for the overhaul and maintenance work on a Resource or specific components of a Resource may include the costs described within that long-term service agreement as Verifiable O&M costs if the following conditions are met:

 (a) The maintenance costs to be included are incremental costs and are otherwise consistent with the definitions and uses of those costs within this Manual.

-(b) A dollar value for each component of the variable maintenance costs is specifically set by the LTSA.
+(b) A dollar value for each component of the variable maintenance costs is specifically set by the long-term service agreement.

 (c) Cost curves showing variable O&M values versus time are submitted.

-(d) ERCOT can verify the incremental or variable maintenance costs ($/MWh) or ($/start) in the LTSA.
+(d) ERCOT can verify the incremental or variable maintenance costs ($/MWh) or ($/start) in the long-term service agreement.

-(e) LTSAcontracts must be submitted directly to ERCOT for review and approval and must be currently effective.
+(e) Long-term service agreement contracts must be submitted directly to ERCOT for review and approval and must be currently effective.

 9.3.4 Maintenance Period Conditions

 (1) When calculating maintenance costs, a 10-year historical period should be used with the exception of Resources with Long-Term Service Agreements.
-Resources with a Long-Term Service Agreement may submit their maintenance costs based on projected amounts for the components covered by the LTSA.
+Resources with a Long-Term Service Agreement may submit their maintenance costs based on projected amounts for the components covered by the long-term service agreement.
 If data are not available for the previous 10 years, then the length of the maintenance period is the length of time for which the data are available.
 Filing Entities may determine maintenance costs on an annual basis and then normalize them for the entire 10 year (or less) maintenance period.
 In addition, Filing Entities must utilize the Cost Escalation Factors derived by ERCOT, to escalate historical maintenance costs to present value.

 (2) ERCOT will assess all submitted O&M costs for reasonability.
 When making this assessment for submissions with a maintenance period less than 10 years, ERCOT will consider Original Equipment Manufacturers (OEM) recommendations and similar Resources’ costs.